aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-8-3/_index.md

 **C#**

 {{< highlight csharp >}}

- // Store the HTML snippet in a variable

-var export_html = @"
+ // Store the HTML snippet in a variable var export_html = @"
 <html>
 <body>
     <table>
         <tr>
             <td>
                 <div>This is some Text.</div>
                 <div>
                     <div>
                         <span>This is some more Text</span>
                     </div>
                     <div>
                         <span>abc@abc.com</span>
                     </div>
                     <div>
                         <span>1234567890</span>
                     </div>
                     <div>
                         <span>ABC DEF</span>
                     </div>
                 </div>
                 <div>Generated On May 30, 2016 02:33 PM <br />Time Call Received from Jan 01, 2016 to May 30, 2016</div>
             </td>
             <td>
                 <img src='ASpose_logo_100x100.png' />
             </td>
         </tr>
     </table>
 </body>
 </html>";

-// Create an instance of MemoryStream and load the contents of the HTML

-using (var stream = new MemoryStream(System.Text.Encoding.UTF8.GetBytes(export_html)))
+// Create an instance of MemoryStream and load the contents of the HTML using (var stream = new MemoryStream(System.Text.Encoding.UTF8.GetBytes(export_html))) {

-{

     // Create an instance of HTMLLoadOptions
     var loadOptions = new HTMLLoadOptions(LoadFormat.Html);

     // Set SupportDivTag property to true
     loadOptions.SupportDivTag = true;

-    // Create workbook object from the HTML using load options

-    var book = new Workbook(stream, loadOptions);
+    // Create workbook object from the HTML using load options var book = new Workbook(stream, loadOptions);

-    // Auto fit rows and columns of first worksheet

-    var sheet = book.Worksheets[0];
+    // Auto fit rows and columns of first worksheet var sheet = book.Worksheets[0];
     sheet.AutoFitRows();
     sheet.AutoFitColumns();

-    // Save the spreadsheet on disc
+    // Save the spreadsheet on disk
     book.Save(dir + "output.xlsx", SaveFormat.Xlsx);
 }
 {{< /highlight >}}

 ### **Added HtmlSaveOptions.ExportGridLines Property**
-Aspose.Cells for .NET 8.8.3 has exposed the HtmlSaveOptions.ExportGridLines property which allows to render the grid lines while exporting spreadsheet to HTML format.
-Boolean type property has the default value of false, however, when set to true, the API renders the grid lines for the available data range in HTML format.
+Aspose.Cells for .NET 8.8.3 has exposed the `HtmlSaveOptions.ExportGridLines` property which allows rendering the grid lines while exporting a spreadsheet to HTML format.
+The Boolean property has a default value of **false**; however, when set to **true**, the API renders the grid lines for the available data range in HTML format.

 {{% alert color="primary" %}}